 Does Whey Protein Isolate Contain More Protein?

 90% is the minimum yield to be called a WPI.
 Whey concentrate will have as much as 80 percent but as little as 5 percent weight of protein.
-Whey concentrate is used in all kinds of industries ranging from the typical snacks, chocolates, breakfast cereals, & ready to drink shakes, to more refined aseptically filled infant formula products & animal concentrates.
+Whey concentrate has uses in all kinds of industries ranging from the typical snacks, chocolates, breakfast cereals, & ready to drink shakes, to more refined aseptically filled infant formula products & animal concentrates.

 Users will vary because of the purity of the protein isolate.
 Because whey protein isolate has a purer level of protein, scientists use it most often in human study trials.
 Additionally, because of its purity, professional athletes and bodybuilders will often use whey protein isolate.
 Isolate also has fewer impurities in it, so those allergic or sensitive to these fats and or lactose will opt for isolate over concentrate.